astralord/astralord.github.io/_posts/2025-01-01-power-of-diffusion-models.md

 \end{aligned}
 $$

 At each step of denoising, the classifier checks whether the image is denoised in the right direction and contributes its own gradient of loss function into the overall loss of diffusion model.
-To control the strength of the classifier guidance, we can add a weight $\omega$, called the **guidance scale**, and here is our new classifier-guided model $\tilde{\epsilon}_\theta$:
+To control the strength of the classifier guidance, we can add a weight $\omega$, called the **guidance scale**, and here is our new classifier-guided model:

 $$\tilde{\epsilon}_\theta(\mathbf{x}_t, t) = \epsilon_\theta(\mathbf{x}_t, t) - \omega \sqrt{1 - \bar{\alpha}_t} \nabla_{\mathbf{x}_t} \log f_\phi (y \vert \mathbf{x}_t).$$

-We can then use the exact same sampling procedure, but with the modified noise predictions $\tilde{\epsilon}_\theta$ instead of $\epsilon_\theta$.
+We can then use the exact same sampling procedure, but with the modified noise predictions $\tilde{\epsilon}_\theta$.
 This results in approximate sampling from distribution:

 $$\tilde{q}(\mathbf{x}_t \vert y) \propto q(\mathbf{x}_t) \cdot q(y \vert \mathbf{x}_t)^\omega.$$